-Deutsche Bank expects provisions for credit losses to be significantly lower in 2021 compared to the previous year as a result of an improved economic outlook and continued tight risk management.
-For the full year 2021, Deutsche Bank expects provisions for credit losses to be around 20 basis points as a percentage of its anticipated average loans, lower than its previous guidance against a backdrop of an improving macroeconomic environment with a positive bias for the balance of the year if current trends persist.
+Deutsche Bank expects provisions for credit losses to be significantly lower in 2021 compared to the previous year, lower than its previous guidance against a backdrop of an improving macro-economic environment and continued tight risk management.
+Amid a supportive macro-economic environment, Deutsche Bank affirms its view of provisions for credit losses of below 15 basis points as a percentage of its anticipated average loans for the full year 2021.